tomshaw/electricgrid-demo/README.md

 ### Contributing

 Run the following command before running composer install if you wish to have a `local repository clone` to make pull requests.

+> Note: Refer to the bottom of the composer file to understand how this works.

 ```bash
 git clone git@github.com:tomshaw/electricgrid.git packages/electricgrid